jaymcgavren/jaymcgavren.github.io/_posts/valheim-game-design-analysis.markdown

 <!--more-->

+In the early game, rainy days are suboptimal days to go out adventuring, due to lowered visibility and difficulty staying warm (lowering stamina).
+But they might be ideal days to stay home and cook, or do other homesteading.

 Raspberries, cloudberries, and blueberries grow only in their respective biomes, and cannot be farmed.
 These biome bound berries are essential for crafting various foods, which are essential for progress.

 Draugurs will turn and run from you if you get them below half health.
 This can save your life, but can also be a problem if you need their drops.
 You also don't know just when they will return...